 “While looking at the region’s public health data, I observed that there was a significant percentage of women who had never been screened for cervical cancer,” De-Ann explained.
 “During World Cancer Week 2012, creating partnerships with local women’s groups, NGOs, schools and governmental agencies, I conceptualized, planned, implemented, and evaluated a Breast and Cervical Cancer Awareness Project in which I engaged in cervical and breast cancer awareness interviews, adult school visits, a women’s cervical cancer prevention summit, and screenings for cervical and breast cancer that benefited more than 500 rural poor women.”

 Once she completed her Peace Corps service and returned to the U.S., De-Ann felt even more motivated to become an agent of social change.
 She is currently pursuing a master’s degree in nonprofit management with a specialization in social entrepreneurship at The New School as part of the Peace Corps’ Paul D. Coverdell Fellows Program.

 “I have not forgotten my Peace Corps roots and the role it has played in my career trajectory,” she said.
 “For my master’s thesis, I am focusing on how to increase the social impact of Peace Corps Volunteers on the communities they serve through social innovation approaches.”

-Click here to learn more about Peace Corps Togo.
+Click here to learn more about the Peace Corps’ Coverdell Fellows Program.